isomerpages/iras-taxacademy/_structured-tax-training/tax-training-roadmap.md

   </tr>
   <tr>
     <td>Programme Admission Requirements</td>
-    <td>• Participants have passed Tax Academy’s Income Tax Programme Level 2 and have at least 3 years of relevant working experience in taxation<br>
+    <td>• Participants have passed Tax Academy’s Income Tax Programme Level 2, have at least 3 years of relevant working experience in taxation, as well as a Bachelor's degree or professional certification (ACCA, CPA)<br>
 			• Admission will be subject to approval by the Academy on a case-by-case basis.<br>
 			• The ATP modules may also be taken individually.
 Applications will be considered by the Academy on a case-by-case basis.</td>
   </tr>